forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 ## Blacklist scanner

-VM instances with external IP addresses communicate with the outside world.
+Virtual Machine (VM instances) that have external IP addresses can communicate with the outside world.
 If they are compromised, they could appear in various blacklists and could be known as malicious, such as for sending spam, hosting Command & Control servers, and so on.
 The blacklist scanner audits all of the VM instances in your environment and determines if any VMs